Hgunn97/snow-extension/readme.md

-# Chrome Extension boilerplate created with React Typescript
+# Chrome Extension created with React Typescript to display snowflakes on a website

 ## Getting started